another2020githubuser/thepyphone/README.md

 Simple communication with minimal dependencies.  **All you need is a Raspberry 3B+ with touchscreen, a Logitech USB Headset H390 and an ethernet cable.**  No Apple ID, No Google Account, No SIM, nothing else required.

 I view this project as a start towards a more open communications infrastructure.
+This is open source software, running on fairly open source hardware.

+The home phone is not dead, it just needs to be extended to the 21st century.

 Works fine over Wi-Fi.
 Tested in multiple contintents including North and South America and Europe.
 Works fine.
 The phone appeared to be a US phone.